Introducing the Metrics Usage Analyzer

 Observability system managers need information about data volume (data points per second) and data usage (who uses the data, where, and for what purpose).
 This context lets them make confident decisions about what high-signal data should be kept, publicized, and invested in, and what data can be rolled away, dropped, or ignored.

-The Usage Analyzer allows users to view all of their metrics in Chronosphere ranked from least-used to most-used, alongside information about each metric’s volume (as measured in data points per second) and metric cardinality.
+The Telemetry Usage Analyzer allows users to view all of their metrics and labels in Chronosphere ranked from least-used to most-used, alongside information about each metric’s/label’s volume (as measured in data points per second) and cardinality.

-Users can quickly sort the list to find un- or little-used metrics that they can drop or roll away.
-They can also identify what metrics users look for with Chronosphere’s Metric Explorer (a tool that helps users investigate query requests, responses, and query statistics), even if those metrics aren’t in any dashboards or monitors.
-They can then decide whether to add those metrics into dashboards and monitors to ensure that they are more widely used.
+Users can quickly sort the list to find un- or little-used metrics/labels that they can drop or roll away.
+They can also identify what metrics users look for with Chronosphere’s Metric Explorer (a tool that helps users investigate query requests, responses, and query statistics), even if those metrics/labels aren’t in any dashboards or monitors.
+They can then decide whether to add them into dashboards and monitors to ensure that they are more widely used.

 Defining data usage

-There are multiple reasons metrics are highly utilized.
+There are multiple reasons metrics/labels are highly utilized.
 For instance, they may be in dashboard or monitor configurations.
 Users may access dashboards and/or monitors frequently or infrequently.
-The metric may not be in any dashboard, but it may be something that users actively search for as part of a debugging workflow.
+The metric/label may not be in any dashboard, but it may be something that users actively search for as part of a debugging workflow.
 It may be an important component of a shaping rule, such as an input to a rollup rule or a recording rule.
-Finally, a large volume of knowledgeable developers, team leads or SRES may use the metric.
+Finally, a large volume of knowledgeable developers, team leads or SREs may use the metric/label.

-The Metrics Usage Analyzer captures all of this information about every metric.
-It tells you where the metric is being used, how frequently, and within what service or by which users.
+The Telemetry Usage Analyzer captures all of this information about every metric and label.
+It tells you where the metric/label is being used, how frequently, and within what service or by which users.

-It captures this data on a longer time-frame as well due to the cyclical nature of metrics usage — you can select either a 14-day (sprintly) usage data window, or a 30-day (monthly) usage data window, to capture metrics that are only used during release cycles and ensure you don’t accidentally underestimate the utility of metrics that are only occasionally useful.
+It captures this data on a longer time-frame as well due to the cyclical nature of metrics/labels usage — you can select either a 14-day (sprintly) usage data window, or a 30-day (monthly) usage data window, to capture metrics that are only used during release cycles and ensure you don’t accidentally underestimate the utility of metrics/labels that are only occasionally useful.

-The Usage Analyzer can help COT managers and team leads with a variety of different workflows.
+The Telemetry Usage Analyzer can help observability managers and team leads with a variety of different workflows.
 It can help address the following questions:

 What don’t my developers need?

-In the Usage Analyzer, you can sort metrics and identify ones that are unused, or infrequently used, and see the volume they represent in your system — and decide if you want to let them go.
+In the Telemetry Usage Analyzer, you can sort metrics/labels and identify ones that are unused, or infrequently used, and see the volume they represent in your system — and decide if you want to let them go.

 What aren’t my developers using, that they should be using?